-Indeed, the Ku Klux Klan dominated Indiana's political scene, controlling the Statehouse, including then-Gov. Ed Jackson.
+The Ku Klux Klan dominated Indiana's political scene, controlling the Statehouse, including the administration of then -Gov. Ed Jackson.
 Former Grand Dragon D.C.
-Stephenson lived in Irvington, just southeast of the new parish.
-In the 1920s, the white-robed knights of the KKK, whose membership included Protestant ministers and local merchants, were more interested in making life difficult for Roman Catholics than in going after black city residents.
+Stephenson lived in Irvington, just to the southeast of the new parish.
+In the 1920s, the white-robed knights of the KKK, whose membership included Protestant ministers and local merchants, were more interested in making life difficult for Roman Catholics than in going after black residents.
 The Klan irrationally suspected a papal plot to overthrow American democracy.

-Undaunted by hatred and bigotry, Little Flower parishioners, who were mostly of Irish and German descent, went about assembling lay groups that would become the heart of their community.
+Undaunted by this raw hatred and bigotry, Little Flower parishioners, who were mostly of Irish and German descent, went about assembling lay groups that would become the heart of their parish community.
+The Men's Club and Ladies' Altar Society formed within days of each other in 1925 and hosted events such as in-home card parties, bingo nights, and fish fries to raise money for church construction.

-The Men's Club and Ladies' Altar Society formed within days of each other in 1925 and hosted events such as in-home card parties, bingo nights and fish fries to raise money for church construction.
 The following February, Father Duffey began living in the makeshift church and celebrating Mass daily.
-A statute of St. Therese of the Child Jesus and the Holy Face arrived from Lisieux, interior of the first church dition, the Vatican transferred particles removed from St. Therese's bones to the new Indianapolis parish.
+A statute of St.

-France.
-A priest friend of Father Duffey also helped acquire relics of the parish's patron saint during a pilgrimage to her Carmelite convent in France.
-In ad-
+Therese of the Child Jesus and the Holy Face arrived from Lisieux.
+A priest friend of Father Duffey also helped acquire relics of the parish's patron saint during a pilgrimage to her former Carmelite convent in France.
+In addition, the Vatican transferred particles removed from St. Therese's bones to the new Indianapolis parish.